2

 What is Kissflow Integration?

-In Kissflow Integration, you can connect Kissflow applications such as Process, Board, Dataset, and Dataform with external services like Slack, Gmail, Google Sheets, Google Calendar, and Microsoft Outlook.
+In Kissflow Integration, you can connect Kissflow workflows and applications, such as Processes, Boards, Datasets, Dataforms, and Apps, with external services like Slack, Gmail, Google Sheets, Google Calendar, Microsoft Outlook, and more.
 You can also use built-in webhooks to share data with any third-party application that supports them.

 For example, when you receive new newsletter subscribers in MailChimp, you can automatically save their information to a Google Sheet without manual intervention.
 Kissflow Integration handles this process for you, saving time and reducing manual effort.